7Ji/7ji.github.io/docs/_posts/networking/2025-06-05-why-openwrt-ddns-does-not-start-on-boot.md

   ```

 Now with this knowledge you shall know that why the following "band-aid" "hacks" seem to "fix" the "problem" but they are very unreliable.
-- By removing `boot()` function in `/etc/init.d/ddns`, you can force `/usr/lib/ddns/dynamic_dns_updater.sh -- start` to run on boot.
+- By removing `boot()` function in `/etc/init.d/ddns`, you can force `/usr/lib/ddns/dynamic_dns_updater.sh -- start` to run on boot, which would spawn workers for each configured section.
+The workers are there, but if another ifdown & ifup occurs then they could break.
+As the intended way with hotplug.d is that the worker shall be brought up after ifup and brough down before ifdown.
 - By putting `/etc/init.d/ddns restart` in your `/etc/rc.local`, you're basically doing the same thing as removing `boot()`
 - By putting both `/etc/init.d/ddns restart` in your `/etc/rc.local`, and a `sleep` before it, you have the addtional hope that `pppoe-wan` definitely becomes online after that timeout, however it's not guaranteed.
 - By removing `boot()` function in `/etc/init.d/ddns`, putting `sleep` and `/etc/init.d/ddns restart` in your `/etc/rc.local`.
 You're combining "band-aid"s which makes your device more and more non-reproducible.
-- Things call still fail after the above "band-aids" if your `pppoe-wan` connection is not there and you have configured `retry_max_count` for DDNS sections.
-If you use `hotplug.d` then the worker is guaranteed to started on `pppoe-wan` creation and stopped on `pppoe-wan` destruction.
+- Things can still fail after the above "band-aids" if your `pppoe-wan` connection is not there and you have configured `retry_max_count` for DDNS sections.
+If you use `hotplug.d` then the worker is guaranteed to be started on `pppoe-wan` creation and stopped on `pppoe-wan` destruction.